byoutline/SecretSauce/NetworkChangeReceiverUsing.md

     }
 ```

--add injecting to the Activity where it will be used
+- add injecting to the Activity where it will be used

 ```java
   @Inject